THE VFA PIONEER HISTORIES PROJECT

 JW: What was your second book?

 DM: House Mending: Home Repair For The Rest of Us.
-I illustrated both books, too.
-I’m trying to find time to write my memoir.
+I’m currently trying to find time to write a memoir.

 JW: That would be wonderful, maybe the transcript of this will be helpful.